myltik/azure-docs.ru-ru/articles/sql-data-warehouse/sql-data-warehouse-load-from-sql-server-with-bcp.md

 <properties
-   pageTitle="Загрузка данных из SQL Server в хранилище данных SQL Azure (с использованием bcp) | Microsoft Azure" description="Описывается использование программы bcp, чтобы экспортировать небольшие наборы данных из SQL Server, а потом импортировать их непосредственно в хранилище данных SQL." services="sql-data-warehouse" documentationCenter="NA" authors="lodipalm"
+   pageTitle="Load data from SQL Server into Azure SQL Data Warehouse (bcp) | Microsoft Azure" description="For a small data size, uses bcp to export data from SQL Server to flat files and import the data directly into Azure SQL Data Warehouse." services="sql-data-warehouse" documentationCenter="NA" authors="lodipalm"